NORTH DAKOTA CRIME VICTIMS COMPENSATION

 If all the statements below are true, you may be able to get help from the Crime Victims Compensation Program for crime related expenses.

-- The crime was reported to police within 72 hours (three days) of the crime or discovery of the crime.
+- The crime was reported to police within 96 hours (four days) of the crime or discovery of the crime.

 - This application is being filed within one year of the date of reporting the crime to law enforcement.